OnlyGIGO/OnlyGIGO.github.io/_posts/2025-04-28-dangerous-differences-in-parsing.md

 ---
-title: "Parsing and Validation: A Dangerous Differences between programming languages and implementations"
+title: "Parsing and Validation: Dangerous Differences between programming languages and implementations"
 categories: [security]
 tags: [security,parsing,validation,RFC,python,golang]
 ---
 ## Introduction
 RFCs are the backbone of internet standards, and they often define how data should be parsed and validated.
 However, different programming languages and implementations can interpret these RFCs in various ways, leading to potential security vulnerabilities.
 This is largely due to RFCs using vague language and words like "should" and "may," which can be interpreted differently by different implementations.
-Sometimes RCFs are way too broad and following them perfectly is simply impossible and/or unrealistic leading to once again inconsistencies in how data is parsed and validated.
+Sometimes RCFs are way too broad and following them perfectly is simply impossible and/or unrealistic leading to further inconsistencies in how data is parsed and validated.

 A good example of this is RFC 5222 which defines the syntax for email addresses.
 It is so broad that no email provider follows it perfectly.
 As an example gmail only allows minimum 6 characters for the local part of the email address, while hotmail allows 1 character.
 Gmail allows local part of the address to start with a number, while hotmail does not.